Taos Pueblo New Mexico, USA Travel Guide

 Seek out recorded interviews or documentaries featuring A Native american community in new mexico elders and members.

-Research the significance of traditional Pueblo pottery, jewelry, and textiles.
+Research the significance of traditional Pueblo pottery, jewelry, and fabrics.

-Inquire if any Pueblo-approved volunteer programs exist for cultural preservation or community support.
+Inquire if there are any Pueblo-approved volunteer programs exist for cultural preservation or community support.

 Beyond tourism, look for direct support channels for Pueblo businesses and artists.